giuraionut/task-manager/README.md

 ## Backend

 * The backend of this project is built using Java **Spring**.
 You need a **Java IDE** and **Maven** to run the project.
-  * I recommend [IntelliJ IDEA Community edition] (https://www.jetbrains.com/idea/), because it is a free friendly IDE.
+  * I recommend [IntelliJ IDEA Community edition](https://www.jetbrains.com/idea/), because it is a free friendly IDE.
 * Once you have your IDE ready, open **api** folder as a project and use the following command to start the backend (`mvn spring-boot:run`)

 ## Frontend

 * For the frontend of this project you need **Angular**.
-  * First, you have to install [NodeJS] (https://nodejs.org/en/download/)
+  * First, you have to install [NodeJS](https://nodejs.org/en/download/)